Rishit925/Bert-Sarcasm-Detector/README.md

 > **Note**
 >
-> The trained BERT model (~439 MB) is hosted separately on Hugging Face because GitHub repositories have a 100 MB file size limit.
+> The trained BERT model (~439 MB) is hosted on Hugging Face Hub and is automatically downloaded when the application starts.
+This keeps the GitHub repository lightweight while enabling seamless deployment on Streamlit Community Cloud.

 ---